dotnet/csharpstandard/standard/classes.md

 The *type* of an indexer declaration specifies the element type of the indexer introduced by the declaration.

-> *Note:* As indexers are designed to be used in array element-like contexts, the term *element type* as defined for an array is also used with an indexer. *end note*
+> *Note*: As indexers are designed to be used in array element-like contexts, the term *element type* as defined for an array is also used with an indexer. *end note*

 The *formal_parameter_list* specifies the parameters of the indexer.
 The formal parameter list of an indexer corresponds to that of a method ([§15.6.2](classes.md#1562-method-parameters)), except that at least one parameter shall be specified, and that the `this`, `out`, and `ref` parameter modifiers are not permitted.